Park River (Connecticut): North Branch Park River watershed

 The North Branch watershed includes Nook Farm, named for the bend or nook in the river just south of Nook Farm.
-Nook Farm became and artists’ colony that included the authors Harriet Beecher Stowe and Mark Twain.
+Nook Farm became an artists’ colony that included the authors Harriet Beecher Stowe and Mark Twain.
 Twain and his wife Livy built an elaborate home overlooking the North Branch floodplain, where he enjoyed seeing its marshes and wildlife from his house.
 The “nook” portion of the North Branch was visible from the west-facing side of the house, as seen in a photo of it taken from the library window.
-Mark Twain and his family lived in what is now called the Mark Twain House from 1874-1891, a period when he wrote three famous books (two novels and a memoir) that feature a much larger river, the Mississippi: The Adventures of Tom Sawyer (1876), Life on the Mississippi (1883), and Adventures of Huckleberry Finn (1885).

 The nook was filled in before 1934 to allow construction of a row of apartments on Farmington Avenue, and a new straight channel for the North Branch was dug to the west of it.
 That channel was buried after 1965 to create land for athletic fields for the nearby Hartford Public High School, and for a parking lot for the Twain House.

 The watershed features a number of native and introduced fish, many of which are game fish.
 A 2000 survey found American Eel, Pumpkinseed, and Tessellated darter to be the most abundant species in the North Branch.
 A 2008 survey found that North Branch tributary creeks hold large populations of Eastern blacknose dace and Longnose dace.
 Largemouth Bass, Fallfish, Common shiner, Common carp, Bluegill, Redbreast sunfish, Rock Bass, White sucker, and Banded killifish are also found throughout the North Branch and its tributaries.